1. Your tenancy agreement

 The tenancy agreement is a document signed between the tenant and ourselves that sets out the terms and conditions under which the tenant occupies the property.

 This tenancy agreement is for both introductory and lifetime secure tenants and sets out a tenant's rights and responsibilities:

-Lifetime tenancies will only apply in certain circumstances after 1 October 2013.
+Lifetime tenancies only apply in certain circumstances.
 This will include applicants moving into older persons' housing.

 Flexible secure tenancy agreement

-As from 1 October 2013, we have introduced flexible tenancies for most new tenants moving into our homes.
+From 1 October 2013, we introduced flexible tenancies for most new tenants moving into our homes.
 Flexible tenancies help make sure you get the right type of home when you need it and assists us in making the best use of the limited social housing available in Exeter.

 In most cases you will receive a flexible tenancy for 5 years.
 In some cases we may give you a flexible tenancy for 2 years.
 Two year tenancies are used where a tenant has caused serious antisocial behaviour in the past (including criminal behaviour) or if there have been other breaches of tenancy.

 Tenancies will not be offered for anything less than 2 years.

 If you have any questions about your tenancy agreement please contact the housing customer relations team.